realA10001986/Flux-Capacitor/README.md

 As long as the device is unconfigured, it creates a WiFi network of its own named "FC-AP".
 This is called "Access point mode", or "AP-mode".

 It is ok to leave the FC in this mode, especially if it run stand-alone.
-In a typical home setup and/or if you have a [Time Circuits Display](https://tcd.out-a-ti.me), however, you might want to connect the FC to your WiFi network.
-If you have your FC, along with a Time Circuits Display, mounted in a car, you might want to connect the FC to the TCD's very own WiFi network "TCD-AP"; also [here](#car-setup).
+In a typical home setup and/or if you also have a [Time Circuits Display](https://tcd.out-a-ti.me), however, you might want to connect the FC to a WiFi network (in case of using it together with a TCD: to the same WiFi network the TCD is connected to).
+If you have your FC, along with a Time Circuits Display, mounted in a car, you might want to connect the FC to the TCD's very own WiFi network "TCD-AP"; see [here](#car-setup).

 In order to connect your FC to a WiFi network, click on "Configure WiFi".
 The bare minimum is to select an SSID (WiFi network name) and a WiFi password.